-- Conduct visits to teacher prep programs to better understand the process of earning TESOL and bilingual endorsements. - Meet with district staff to assess whether/how districts align coursework for the Seal with academic and career pathways.
+Historical/Literature Review: In-State Review: Data Required: • Research the criteria and standards for • Conduct visits to teacher prep programs to better understand the process Number of students who have earned earning the Seal. of earning TESOL and bilingual endorsements. the Seal by language and Study how schools align the Seal with • Meet with district staff to assess whether/how districts align coursework for district/charter.
+AP language courses. the Seal with academic and career pathways.